yobegodfrey/Final-Year-Project-MR-SIKASOTE/README.md

 ## Description
 This is a simple News Aggregator which is built to crawl news from RSS Feeds of **CNN, YAHOO, BBC, INFOWORLD**.
 This aggregator gets latest news from mentioned sites and show you the title, summary, date and link to the original article.

-Apart from the main functionality that is crawling and getting news, it also have a live search feature (can be seen in video linked above).
+Apart from the main functionality that is crawling and getting news, it also have a live search feature (can be seen in video linked below).
 The complete list of features is given below.

 ## Video Showing All Pages And Functionalities
 **Link**: https://youtu.be/91s_3lOZfVQ